Pyrdacor/Ambermoon/FileSpecs/Enumerations/Spells.md

 8 | Remove curses | Removes a curse from an equipped item and destroys the item 9 | Blink | Teleports an ally in a fight
 10 | Jump | Teleports the party 2 blocks forward (3D only)
-11 | Flight | Let the whole party flee a fight immediately 12 | Word of marking | Marks a position to return to later 13 | Word of returning | Returns to the previously marked position 14 | Magical shield | Increases all party members' defense by 10% for 150 ingame minutes (2:30h)
+11 | Escape | Let the whole party flee a fight immediately 12 | Word of marking | Marks a position to return to later 13 | Word of returning | Returns to the previously marked position 14 | Magical shield | Increases all party members' defense by 10% for 150 ingame minutes (2:30h)